COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Deep Brain Stimulation Program

-Deep brain stimulation is a treatment for uncontrolled, difficult, and sometimes painful movements associated with movement disorders, such as seizures.
+Deep brain stimulation (DBS) is a neurosurgical procedure for uncontrolled, difficult, and sometimes painful movements associated with movement disorders, such as seizures.

 We are one of only two children’s hospitals in the country with an in-house pediatric deep brain stimulation program.
 With one of the few dedicated pediatric deep brain stimulation experts in North America, we offer unparalleled expertise.